jenkinsci/docker-plugin/README.md

 More documentation available on the Jenkins wiki: https://plugins.jenkins.io/docker-plugin

-Note: There is more than one docker plugin for Jenkins and if you are using Jenkins [pipeline / workflow / Jenkinsfile](https://jenkins.io/doc/book/pipeline/docker/) builds with code including terms like `docker.withDockerRegistry` or `docker.image` etc as provided by the [`docker-workflow`](https://plugins.jenkins.io/docker-workflow) plugin then _this is not the repository you are looking for_.
+Note: There is more than one docker plugin for Jenkins. e.g. if you are using Jenkins [pipeline / workflow / Jenkinsfile](https://jenkins.io/doc/book/pipeline/docker/) builds with code including terms like `docker.withDockerRegistry` or `docker.image` etc then you're using the [`docker-workflow`](https://plugins.jenkins.io/docker-workflow) plugin and should probably go to its repository instead of this one.